 Surveying provider satisfaction, access, and availability helps Meridian collect information about provider experience with the plan and its members.
-Meridian assesses provider satisfaction in several ways including, but not limited to, the Annual Provider Survey.
-Results from this survey help Meridian identify areas of provider dissatisfaction for corrective action, identify areas of satisfaction so as to identify opportunities for continuous improvement, assess ongoing education and training needs, and quantitatively access the adequacy of the Meridian provider network.
+Meridian assesses provider satisfaction through the Annual Provider Survey.
+Results from this survey help Meridian identify areas of provider dissatisfaction for corrective action, identify areas of satisfaction for continuous improvement, assess ongoing education and training needs, and quantitatively access the adequacy of the Meridian provider network.
 Based on these survey results, the QI Committee uses the information in its selection, approval, and prioritization of quality improvement activities, initiatives, and programs that are most beneficial and meaningful to its provider in balance with those that are most beneficial and meaningful to its member population.